Recycling Do's and Don'ts

 Ocean City participates in the Cape May County Municipal Utilities Authority's Single Stream Recycling Program.
 It is important for residents to understand what can and cannot be recycled.
 Placing the wrong materials in the recycling stream can cause entire truckloads to be rejected.
 We MUST clean up the recycling stream.

-SCRAP METAL: Scrap metal, such as this door off a small refrigerator, is not accepted in the single-stream recycling program.
+SCRAP METAL: Scrap metal is not accepted in the single-stream recycling program.
 The ONLY metals accepted in the program are steel/tin cans.
 Scrap metal less than 20 feet in length can be recycled at the Shelter Road Recycling Center.
 This kind of material in the single-stream recycling flow can cause damage to equipment and injury to workers.